What is a Medical Power of Attorney?

 Can you have more than one MPOA agent?

 In addition to your primary agent, you’re able to designate one or more alternate agents, also known as successor agents.
-Your alternate agent will assume responsibility in the event that your first choice is unwilling, unable, or unavailable.
+Your alternate agent will assume responsibility if your first choice is unwilling, unable, or unavailable.

 Is your medical power of attorney agent responsible for medical bills?

-No, your agent is not responsible for your medical bills and is only responsible for making choices about your health.
+No, your agent is not responsible for your medical bills but only for making choices about your health.
 In addition, they cannot make financial arrangements on your behalf unless you’ve also given them durable powers of attorney over your financial matters.

-To ensure your wishes are followed, consider specifying whether your patient advocate is able to make decisions regarding:
+To ensure your wishes are followed, consider specifying whether your patient advocate can make decisions regarding the following:

 - Life support, tube feeding, CPR